Complexity is not Enough for Randomness: Generalities: formation of approximate designs

 Therefore, we see that the necessary and sufficient condition for the Brownian ensemble to become an exact $k$-design at infinite times is \be \Phi^{(k)}_{\ens_\infty} = \Phi^{(k)}_{\text{Haar}}\quad \Leftrightarrow \quad V_k = \text{GS$_k$} \,, \ee In practice, one only needs to check this condition for $k\lesssim d$, since approximate $k$-designs are also approximate $(k+1)$-designs for $k\gtrsim d$ \cite{Roberts:2016hpo}.

 The condition \eqref{eq:assumption1} will be met as long as the effective Hamiltonian has no other linearly independent ground states to the states of the form \eqref{eq:groundstates}.
-Generally, if the set of operators $\mathcal{O}_\alpha$ is all-to-all, in the sense that there are no clusters among the degrees of freedom, and in the absence of global symmetries for the ensemble, this is expected to be true; however, proving this requires of the particular form of the operators $\mathcal{O}_\alpha$ in \eqref{eq:effectiveHgeneral}.
-In appendix \ref{sec:appendixC} we show that as a counterexample, the conservation of energy in a Brownian system leads to a situation in which randomness is never generated.
+Generally, if the set of operators $\mathcal{O}_\alpha$ is all-to-all, in the sense that there are no clusters among the degrees of freedom, and in the absence of global symmetries for the ensemble, this is expected to be true; however, proving this requires of the particular form of the operators $\mathcal{O}_\alpha$ in \eqref{eq:effectiveHgeneral}.\footnote{{ If there exists a global symmetry $G$ preserved by the operators, $[\Op_\alpha, G]=0$, any time-evolution operator $U(t)$ of the ensemble will be block-diagonal in the decomposition $\mathcal{H} = \oplus_g \mathcal{H}_g$ into superselection sectors $\mathcal{H}_g$ of fixed global charge $g$.
+Therefore, the ensemble $\ens_t$ will never become an approximate $k$-design in the full space of unitaries.
+At the level of the effective Hamiltonian, $H_k$ will contain additional ground states of the form $\ket{W^v_{\sigma}} = \bigotimes_{r=1}^k \ket{\infty,v}_{r \sigma(\bar{r})}$ where $v=\lbrace g_1,...,g_k\rbrace$ labels the global charge of each TFD state.
+As we explain in Appendix \ref{sec:appendixA} the ensemble $\ens_t$ might become an approximate block-diagonal $k$-design, capturing the $k$-th moment of the block-diagonal Haar ensemble.
+Similarly, consider clusters of degrees of freedom $\mathcal{H}= \otimes_j \mathcal{H}_j$ that the operators $\Op_\alpha$ do not mix.
+Then, at the level of $H_k$, we can form additional ground states $\ket{W^j_{\sigma}} \otimes \ket{\Psi}$ by pairing the $j$-th clusters of each replicas into infinite temperature TFDs and taking the tensor product of the resulting state with an arbitrary state $\ket{\Psi}$ on the rest of the clusters.}} In appendix \ref{sec:appendixC} we show that as a counterexample, the conservation of energy in a Brownian system leads to a situation in which randomness is never generated.